Archive for March, 2015

 To focus on exactly what my question was, I asked; “so exactly who were these sons of God”?
 As he scanned the chapter he quickly, albeit a little hesitantly referred me to the line regarding “nephilim who were on the earth at that time” and he also suggested that angels might be involved.
 I said that I understood the Hebrew translation of nephilim to mean ‘the cast-down ones’.
 There is also an interpretation that the term was associated with giants.
 And the cast down ones referred to the angels defeated by Michael, Gabriel, Raphael and the other archangels who fought on the side of Yahweh.

 So, is identifying the nephilim, the cast down ones and/ or the giants and/ or angels, the key to understanding Genesis 6?
 At this point the young chap decided he needed to go back to his Church elder and seek advice so that he did not mislead me.
 I said I would look forward to hearing from him again.
 I do not even know which Church he represented.
-I can understand his dilemma; if they were angels, immortal servants of God, either fallen or not, then their interbreeding with hominids and creating a hybrid species was something of a religious challenge.
+I can understand his dilemma; if they were angels, immortal servants of God, either fallen or not, then their interbreeding with hominids and creating a hybrid species was something of a challenge to the accepted religious narrative.

 That was quite a while back.
 The missionary has not returned.
 I still did not quite know what Genesis 6 means but, being fairly early on in the first book of the Bible, I cannot have been the first person to have sought clarification on these sons of God, the nephilim and what role they and their heroic offspring played in the creation of modern man.
 It was not as if it was an obscure notation in the midst of the Bible.
 This is Genesis.
 So I thought I would search available texts to see what I could find out.